Am I eligible?

 Access and Inclusion is available to all enrolled CDU Higher Education and VET Students.
 If you're a VET for Secondary Schools (VSS) student, get in touch with your school for further support.

-- temporary physical conditions, ie. broken ankle
+- Temporary physical conditions, (e.g. broken ankle)

-- chronic pain
+- Chronic pain (e.g Fibromyalgia)

-We encourage you to get in contact with Access and Inclusion to discuss your circumstances.
+Even if your Medical Condition or Disability is not listed here, we encourage you to get in contact with Access and Inclusion to discuss your circumstances.

 What help can I receive?